BlueBrain/BluePyEModel/examples/L5PC/README.rst

 Note that despite the present explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact this package authors for help to get you set up.

+If you encounter any issues during the execution of the pipeline, please refer to `Troubleshooting`_) for potential solutions.

 Running the example locally
 ---------------------------